saving wildlife through volunteering and education DONATE

 Do I need vaccinations?

-Due to the nature of the work, volunteers are required to be vaccinated against COVID, Tuberculosis, Hepatitis A, B and C.
+Due to the nature of the work, volunteers are required to be vaccinated against Hepatitis, Typhoid, Tetanus, Rabies, and Tuberculosis (or a negative TB screen test)

 Project services